Top 11 Ways to Fix Text Messages Not Sending on Android

 Does an error message that reads ‘Message not sent’ pop up in your Android device’s notification tray when you send SMS or multimedia messages?
-It can be quite frustrating if text messages are not sending on your Android device – and if you’ve been in this situation recently and can’t figure out a way around it, we’ll help you eliminate the issues.
+It can be frustrating if text messages are not sent from your Android device – and if you’ve been in this situation recently and can’t figure out a way, this guide is for you.

 In this article, we’ve compiled a list of tried and tested ways to troubleshoot and resolve the issue.
-Before we get to that, let us first understand all the possible reasons why this issue occurs on your Android device, so that you have a good idea of the problem before you proceed to fix it.
+Before we get to that, let us first understand why this issue occurs on your Android device so that you have a good idea of the problem to prevent it from happening again.

 Also Read: How to fix Android not receiving texts from iPhone.